RexPhoe/PyMonitor.NET/README.md

 ## Key Features

-- **Real-Time Monitoring**: Tracks critical hardware stats including CPU, GPU, and RAM usage, temperatures, power consumption, and more.
+- **Real-Time Monitoring**: Tracks critical hardware stats including CPU usage, **real-time CPU frequency**, GPU performance, RAM usage, temperatures, power consumption, and more.
 - **Transparent Overlay**: Displays information directly on your desktop in a clean, unobtrusive "watermark" style.
 - **Click-Through Window**: The overlay is non-interactive, so you can click through it to access icons and windows underneath.
 - **Administrative Privileges**: Automatically requests administrator privileges for full hardware access.